 - Tell your landline service provider you’ll be porting out.

-- Complete our phone number porting form.
+- Complete our phone number porting form in the OpenPhone app.
 It only takes a few minutes, but it’s helpful to have your account number, account PIN, landline number, and latest phone bill or invoice ready.

 Once complete, OpenPhone will soon inform you of your porting date and time.
 After the port is complete, you’re all set to cancel service with your landline provider — just avoid doing so before your virtual number’s activation to avoid service interruption.